decentralized-identity/trustdidweb-v03/spec/example.md

 versions, showing the DID, DIDDoc, [[ref: DID Log]], and some of the intermediate data structures.

-In the following, all of the data for the [[ref: DID log entries]] are displayed as prettified JSON for readability.
-In the log itself, the JSON has all whitespace removed, and each line ends with a `CR`.
+In the some of the following examples the data for the [[ref: DID log entries]] is displayed as prettified JSON for readability.
+In the log itself, the JSON has all whitespace removed, and each line ends with a `CR`, per the [[ref: JSON Lines]] convention.

 ### DID Creation Data